gonzolgarcia/svpluscnv/README.md

 stop <- max(gene.dt@data$txEnd) + 50000
 chr <- gene.dt@data$chrom[1]

-#  The function `svc.model.view` has builtin breakpoint search capabilities.
+#  The function `sv.model.view` has builtin breakpoint search capabilities.
 # The argument 'sampleids' allows selecting the list of samples to be show; if null,
 # samples with breakpoints will be searched in the defined genomic region
 # In this case we are using the list of samples with SV breakpoints disrupting PTPRD as determined with `svc.break.annot`

 sampleids <- sort(results_svc@disruptSamples[[gene]])

-# We build a layout to combine `svc.model.view` and `gene.track.view` using the same set of genomic coordinates
+# We build a layout to combine `sv.model.view` and `gene.track.view` using the same set of genomic coordinates
 layout(matrix(c(1,1,2,2),2,2 ,byrow = TRUE),heights = c(8,2))
 par(mar=c(0,10,1,1))
 sv.model.view(svc, cnv, chr, start, stop, sampleids=sampleids,